MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-maintenance.md

 Use this feature to avoid disruptions during critical database operations.
 We encourage your feedback as we continue to develop this functionality.

+## FAQ

+**Q: Why did some of my servers receive maintenance notifications while others did not?**

+A: The maintenance start times differ across regions, so servers in different regions may receive maintenance notifications at different times.

+**Q: Why did some servers in the same region receive maintenance notifications while others did not?**

+A: This could be because the servers that did not receive notifications were created more recently, and the system determined that they do not yet require maintenance.

+**Q: Can I opt out of scheduled maintenance?**

+A: No, opting out of scheduled maintenance is not allowed.
+However, you can use the maintenance reschedule feature to adjust the timing or enable the High Availability (HA) feature to minimize downtime.
+As a PaaS database product, it's essential to perform timely maintenance to ensure the security and reliability of your database.

 ## Next steps